logo

 A basement full of good books; well laid out and with no dross.
 I found two rare titles which I wanted so was a happy bunny.
 The only downside is the poor lighting so take a torch.
 Chris 19.02.24

-Mainly Books Antiquarian bookshop/WINDSOR/93 High Street Eton
+Mainly Books Antiquarian Bookshop/ETON/93 High Street

-Mainly Books Antiquarian bookshop Phone before travelling
+Mainly Books Antiquarian Bookshop Phone before travelling

-93 High Street Eton WINDSOR SL4 6AF
+93 High Street ETON SL4 6AF

 map

-tel: 01753 855534 e-mail
+tel: 01753 855534 e-mail web

 Add a comment